Privacy and Information Security Policy

 Netherlands Caribbean: Caribbean Credit Bureau Bonaire N.V.

 Sint Maarten: Caribbean Credit Bureau Sint Maarten N.V.

 Section I – Privacy

 Objectives Relating to Processing Personal Data

 CCB is a consumer credit bureau operating in the Dutch Caribbean that has the following objectives:

-- To give information of consumer credit behavior, possibly reflected in a credit score, to credit issuing institutions to mitigate their risk of losses, or to proof good and trustworthy credit behavior of consumers towards credit issuing institutions.
+- To give information on consumer credit behavior, possibly reflected in a credit score, to credit-issuing institutions to mitigate their risk of losses, or to prove good and trustworthy credit behavior of consumers towards credit issuing institutions.

 - Personal data may be shared with members, selected respected international credit bureaus, and with any individual requesting to see their personal credit report.

 Other than sharing the data in accordance with the above stated objectives, personal data of individuals, whether public or private, will not be sold, exchanged, transferred, or given to any person, company or institution for any reason whatsoever, unless the respective individual has given explicit consent or unless it is required by law or by order of a competent court.